datafields-team/Json_Cleaner/README.md

 # Json_Cleaner
-Json_Cleaner is a Python library that's used to help write maintainable code to clean JSON based on its keys.
+Json_Cleaner is a Python library that's used to help write maintainable code to clean JSON based on its keys accessed like XPath.
 It provides the ability to declaratively specify how a particular JSON field and its corresponding value are handled thereby making code less verbose and more maintainable.

 ## Demo